anant1123/csv-chatbot/README.md

 - Try showing the generated code with `show_code=True`
 - Check if your query is clear and specific

-## 📄 License

-This project is provided as-is for educational purposes.

 ## 🤝 Contributing